DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Algorithm Design

 kNN is a non-parametric instance-based supervised learning algorithm widely used in classification problems \cite{cover1967knn}.
 Due to its simplicity and classification performance, the model has been adopted in gesture recognition ML systems \cite{gest2021wo} and bone cancer detection approaches \cite{bone2019ran}.

 Without learning a discriminative function from the training set \(A\), kNN stores the whole set and delays computations until inference.
 Given a testing input \(x\) and a distance function, kNN computes the distance between \(x\) and \(A\).
-Through the retrieved distances, the model orders \(A\) instances in descending order of proximity.
+The model orders \(A\) instances in descending order of proximity through the retrieved distances.
 Finally, kNN classifies \(x\) as the most prevalent class among the \(k\) nearest neighbors to the query point.

-\subsubsection{\texorpdfstring{\(k-\)}-Means}
+\subsubsection{\(k\)-Means}

 \(k\)-Means \cite{macqueen1997kmeans} is a well-known unsupervised learning algorithm widely deployed in several domains, such as data mining \cite{data2017wu} and pattern recognition \cite{pattern2013peng}.
 Without requiring a training phase, the clustering method relies on an iterative pass that partitions the training set \(A\) space into disjointed regions covering the original input space.
 Considering dividing \(A\) into \(k\) clusters \(U_{j\in[0,\,k-1]}\), each represented by arbitrarily initialized \(d\)-dimensional centroids \(u_{j\in[0,\,k-1]}\), the iterative procedure consists of the following steps: